krbreyn/gemcat/README.md

 `gemcat geminiprotocol.net/`

-Secondly, gemcat has a interactive shell-styled style client.
+Secondly, gemcat has a interactive shell-styled client.
 Launch it by using:

 `gemcat -i`